quicwg/base-drafts/draft-ietf-quic-qpack.md

 cautioned to avoid deleting the referenced name or value if the referenced entry is evicted from the dynamic table prior to inserting the new entry.

-Whenever the dynamic table capacity is reduced by the encoder, entries are evicted from the end of the dynamic table until the size of the dynamic table is less than or equal to the new table capacity.
+Whenever the dynamic table capacity is reduced by the encoder (see
+{{set-dynamic-capacity}}), entries are evicted from the end of the dynamic table until the size of the dynamic table is less than or equal to the new table capacity.
 This mechanism can be used to completely clear entries from the dynamic table by setting a capacity of 0, which can subsequently be restored.

 ### Maximum Dynamic Table Capacity